 I suffered personal injuries in a truck accident.
 Do you handle big rig truck collision cases?
 (FAQ)

 Yes, we handle tort claims involving truck accidents.
-Generally speaking, a lawyer faces the same issues when dealing with a truck crash as they do in a car accident.
+Generally speaking, a lawyer faces the same issues when dealing with a truck crash as they do in a car crash.
 There are some critical additional issues in truck accident cases, however, that counsel needs to be aware of when handling big rig collision cases.
-Because when counsel assumes that "Hey, a motor vehicle collision case is a motor vehicle collision case" that is usually the first step what ends up being a malpractice case against that attorney.
+Because when counsel assumes that "Hey, a motor vehicle collision case is a motor vehicle collision case" that is usually the first step what ends up being a malpractice claim against that attorney.

 There is no rule that says that illegal immigrants cannot collect damages for their losses in a tort case.
 Most cases involving illegal aliens are the same as any other case.
 There are, however, some pitfalls to look out for in these cases.
 You can learn more about these here.Medical Treatment and Bills

 Who pays my medical bills and lost wages?
 (FAQ)